All westbound lanes in Interstate 10 reopened - Orange Leader

 All westbound lanes in Interstate 10 reopened

-At approximately 3:30p.m., the Texas Department of Public Safety (DPS) Troopers received a report of a single vehicle rollover crash on Interstate 10, near mile marker 838, in Jefferson County.
+PRESS RELEASE — At approximately 3:30p.m., the Texas Department of Public Safety (DPS) Troopers received a report of a single vehicle rollover crash on Interstate 10, near mile marker 838, in Jefferson County.

 The preliminary DPS crash investigation indicates that a 2010 Peterbuilt truck tractor semi-trailer was traveling westbound on Interstate 10, in the outside traffic lane.
 A 2000 Ford Explorer was also traveling westbound on Interstate 10, in the inside traffic lane.
 For an unknown reason, the driver of the Ford failed to drive in a single lane and struck the 18-wheeler.
 The impact of the collision caused the Ford to flip several times before coming to rest.